aviswpm/PlustekSDK/README.md

     enables developers to create web applications that can utilize scanning capabilities of Plustek scanners.

 For advanced services or tailored solutions, paid consultations are available, please visit [Plustek].
+If further technical support is required, a technical support fee of USD$300/day will be charged.

 ### Installation